ayush51/tutorial/tutorial.md

 ![request control](https://raw.github.com/surfly/tutorial/master/screens/agent_request.png)

-As can be seen in the above image, the hand button has changed from faded, to bold.
-This is the button allowing the agent to take, or request, control.
+As can be seen in the above image, the hand button is now bold, which means the agent can now use it to take, or request, control.

 <a name="window_size"></a>
 #### Window Size options

-The window size can also be adjusted to suit your needs.
+The window size can also be adjusted to suit your needs by adjusting the min/ max parameters.
-If you are using the Surfly code snippet you can adjust the min/ max parameters.

 For example, this would set the window size to be larger than 200x200: